 Health insurance companies work hard to accurately predict how much they’ll need to spend on medical claims and improvement measures and set premium rates accordingly.
 But sometimes medical costs end up being lower than predicted.

-The goal of insurance is spread risk across a large group of people, and that’s how MLR rebates are calculated, too.
-They’re based on the amount an insurer spends on medical claims and quality improvements across their entire block of business in each segment of their market (large group, small group or individual) in a given state.
+Insurance spreads risk across a large group of people, and that’s how MLR rebates are calculated, too.
+MLR rebates are based on the amount an insurer spends on medical claims and quality improvements across their entire block of business in each segment of their market (large group, small group or individual) in a given state.
 This means that the amount your health plan paid out for your employees’ specific medical claims in a given year doesn’t affect whether or not you get a rebate.
 In fact, your employees could even have higher than usual medical claims in a given year, but if claims are lower than expected on average across the board in your market segment, you would still get a rebate.

 What are expenses for improving health care quality and delivery?

 As mentioned before, premium payments that health insurers use to fund measures for improving health care quality and delivery count toward the medical cost portion of the loss ratio calculation.
-These measures include anything that a health plan does improve health care quality and increase the likelihood of desired health outcomes, as long as they’re grounded in evidence-based medicine.
+These measures include certain activities health plans do to improve health care quality and increase the likelihood of desired health outcomes, as long as they’re grounded in evidence-based medicine and meet the other requirements of MLR regulations.

-This includes any actions an insurer takes to improve patient safety and reduce medical errors, reduce health disparities among specified populations, lower infection and mortality rates, promote health and wellness activities, help patients comply with their medication and care, and more.
-In order to count as medical costs, improvement activities need to be able to be objectively measured, for verifiable proof of results.
+This includes actions health plans take that are designed to achieve the goals of improving patient safety and reducing medical errors, reducing health disparities among specified populations, lowering infection and mortality rates, promoting health and wellness activities, helping patients comply with their medication and care, and more.
+In order to count towards the medical cost portion of the calculation, as opposed to administrative costs, improvement activities need to be able to be objectively measured, for verifiable proof of results.